 Patent and copyright royalties are allocable to Illinois to the extent the patent or copyright is used in Illinois.

-A patent is used in Illinois to the extent that it is employed in production that it is employed in production, fabrication, manufacturing, or other processing in Illinois or to the extent that a patented product is produced in Illinois.
+A patent is used in Illinois to the extent that it is employed in production, fabrication, manufacturing, or other processing in Illinois or to the extent that a patented product is produced in Illinois.